 Under Section 90 (6) of the Housing Act 2004 the Council has the power to impose a restriction / obligation on a particular person (with their consent).
-In accordance with this power the Council will require the licence holders consent to pay the Stage 2 fee in advance of the licence being issued, this will be required as part of the application process.
+In accordance with this power the Council will require the

 In addition, the Council will attach a condition to all licences requiring this obligation to be met i.e. to pay the Stage 2 fee.
 This approach is consistent with that set out in the Hemming case.